-As of March 1, 2023, our executive officers, their ages, and their positions were as follows:
+As of February 29, 2024, our executive officers, their ages, and their positions were as follows:

 Name Age Position

-Thomas W. Warsop, III 56 Interim President and Chief Executive Officer
+Thomas W. Warsop, III 57 President, Chief Executive Officer, and Director

-Scott W. Behrens 51 Chief Financial Officer
+Scott W. Behrens 52 Chief Financial Officer

-Alessandro Silva 46 Chief Revenue Officer
+Alessandro Silva 47 Chief Revenue Officer

-Debbie Guerra 59 Chief Product Officer
+Debbie Guerra 60 Chief Product Officer

-Ram Puppala 53 Chief Technology and Operations Officer
+Abe Kuruvilla 52 Chief Technology and Operations Officer

-Mr. Warsop was appointed Interim President and Chief Executive Officer on November 8, 2022.
+Mr. Warsop was appointed President and Chief Executive Officer on June 1, 2023.
 Mr. Warsop joined the ACI Board of Directors in June 2015 and became non-executive Chairman in June 2022.
 He has led various portfolio companies for several leading private equity firms since 2012, including One Call Care Management, York Risk Services Group, and The Warranty Group.
-He served as Group President at Fiserv, Inc., a provider of technology solutions to the financial industry, from 2007 to 2012.
+He served as Group President at Fisery, Inc., a provider of technology solutions to the financial industry, from 2007 to 2012.
 He served in various capacities at Electronic Data Systems for 17 years, including President of its Business Process Outsourcing unit in Asia Pacific, Vice President in the United Kingdom, and Vice President of Global Financial Services.
-He currently serves as President of the North Florida Chapter of the Juvenile Diabetes Research Foundation.